SMILEY4/ktor-openapi-tools/docs/openapi/advanced_topics/multiple_openapi_specifications.md

 }
 ```

+1. Base configuration for all specifications
+2. Define and configure specification with identifier "v1"
+3. Define and configure specification with identifier "v2"

 Each specification is identified by a unique string (e.g., "v1", "v2", "internal").

 ## Assigning Routes to Specifications

 Routes must be assigned to specifications to appear in them.
 Assignment can be done explicitly in route documentation or automatically via an assigner function.

 ### Assignment at Route Documentation